Furkankyl/twitter_qr_scanner/README.md

 ## Installation

-To use this plugin, add firebase_messaging as a [dependency in your pubspec.yaml file.](https://flutter.dev/docs/development/packages-and-plugins/using-packages)
+To use this plugin, add twitter_qr_scanner as a [dependency in your pubspec.yaml file.](https://flutter.dev/docs/development/packages-and-plugins/using-packages)

 ```bash
 twitter_qr_scanner: any